Jared Goff Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Season Stats

-- The Lions, who rank 30th in the NFL in points scored, have attempted a pass 62.9% of the time while running the football 37.1% of the time.
+- The Lions, who rank 30th in the NFL in points scored, have dropped back to pass 62.9% of the time while running the football 37.1% of the time.

-- Goff accounts for 51.5% of his team's red zone plays, with 34 of his 308 pass attempts coming from inside the opponent's 20-yard line.
+- Goff has thrown 34 passes in the red zone this season, 51.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Steelers.